Career Guide to JMU Majors: English

 English is offered as a major and minor at JMU.
-The program offered by the Department of English is designed to prepare students to enter graduate study; to prepare them for the teaching profession; and to serve as basic preparation for many professions in which skillful use of language is important, for example, law, publishing, free lance writing, creative writing, journalism, public relations, broadcasting, government, advertising and business.
-Moreover, it offers to all students, wherever their professional and vocational interests lie, an appreciation of the great literary heritage of civilization, with particular emphasis upon American and British literatures, and, through the humanistic study of these masterpieces, a better understanding of themselves and their culture.
-The program also promotes global awareness and the appreciation of cultural diversity through numerous opportunities for world or multicultural studies.
-The program’s goal is that, through the humanistic study of a variety of literature, students will obtain a better understanding of themselves, their culture and other cultures with which they must invariably come into contact.
+The program offered by the Department of English is designed to prepare students to enter graduate study; to prepare them for a career in teaching and to serve as basic preparation for many professions in which skillful use of language is important law, publishing, journalism, public relations, broadcasting, government, non-profit work, advertising and business.
+A degree in English offers all students, wherever their professional and vocational interests, an appreciation of their literary heritage and a deeper understanding of themselves and the world.
 American Studies, Creative Writing and Film Studies are interdisciplinary minors offered through the English Department.

 Tell me more about this field of study

-Human interaction is all about communication, both verbal and nonverbal.
-But the communication that we most rely on for messages are those that are spoken or written.
+Human interaction is all about communication and the communication we most rely is spoken or written.
 Whether we are trying to outline to a computer specialist the kind of database that needs to be constructed or are attempting to convey to an executive caterer the relaxing mood for a business function, we must rely on our understanding, appreciation, and mastery of the English language.
-Almost every work situation you can think of is about people communicating.
-It is act of people explaining, arguing, describing, elaborating, defining, agreeing, questioning, probing, clarifying, and even obscuring meaning as we come together to get work done.
-Regardless of the project or goal at hand, the cost, or the technology involved, almost all projects come down to the exchange of meaning between individuals through language.
-English as a subject provides students a comprehensive acquaintance with English literature and American literature of the nineteenth and twentieth centuries.
-A study of ideas, cultures, mores, and concepts through time.
-English is studied to be truly educated, and the English major brings to his or her employment setting a high level of general information about the ideas of people and how those ideas have been expressed.
+Almost every work situation you can think of is about people communicating -- explaining, arguing, describing, elaborating, defining, agreeing, questioning, probing, clarifying, and even obscuring meaning as we come together to accomplish our work, to learn about one another, to express our opinions and emotion.
+Regardless of the immediate goal the cost, or the technology involved, almost all projects come down to the exchange of meaning between individuals through language.
+The study of English, though, is not only about effective communication.
+It is the study of ideas, cultures, literary art, and human values.
+The contributions of individual authors to human civilization may be immeasurable.
+English is the core of a liberal education, and the English major brings to his or her employment setting a high level of general information about history, art, social organization, and ethical concepts.

 Tell me more about specialization

 The most important professional skills are the ability to read well and the ability to express ideas.
 The person who can do those two things is most likely to rise to the top of any career.
 Such a person is best equipped to change with the times, to adapt to the needs of his or her profession, and to assume a position of leadership.
-In addition to teaching these basic skills, the English Department also emphasizes the study of British and American literature.
-A full range of courses from Chaucer to the contemporary novel is taught by the English faculty who are dedicated to making literary studies an exciting and rewarding pursuit.
-In addition to traditional literary areas, majors often concentrate some of their electives in creative writing, professional and technical writing, and the study of drama and film.
+Studying and writing about literature cultivates these essential abilities.
+The English Department emphasizes the study of British and American literature with a full range of courses from Chaucer to the contemporary novel.
+The English faculty is dedicated to making literary studies an exciting and rewarding pursuit.
+In addition to traditional literary areas, majors often concentrate some of their electives in creative writing, gender studies, and the study of drama and film.

 Common majors or minors that complement this major